Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Invariant foliations

-As a second application of our results, we give some results about strong (un)stable foliations, fake invariant foliations and the holonomy over a lamination for a bundle map which are extremely useful when studying the partially hyperbolic dynamics. \emph{For some notions related with foliation we will use in the following, see \autoref{regFoliation}}.
+As a second application of our results, we present some results on strong (un)stable foliations, fake invariant foliations and holonomies over laminations for bundle maps, which are extremely useful in the study of partially hyperbolic dynamics. \emph{For some notions related to foliations we will use, see \autoref{regFoliation}}.

-\subsubsection{invariant foliations for bundle maps}
+\subsection{Invariant foliations for bundle maps}